lias-laboratory/jerboa-rebuild/README.md

 Users have the ability to add and delete operations within a modelling process in order to regenerate it.

-## Project requirements
+## Notice

-Although more recent JDKs may work, it is recommended to use the Java 11.0.11 oracle JDK for this project.
+Due to its depency on JOGL, compiling this project may raise dependencies error depending on the JDK version used.

 ## Installation